Santosh-Singh-GitHub/MTech-Thesis/README.md

 # MTech-Thesis
-Gathering the reosurces that i may need for my Thesis.
+Gathering the reosurces that I may need for my Thesis.